 Clothes that are strictly functional or overly flamboyant are not considered stylish.

 Sometimes, it's difficult to spot a fashion mistake when everybody else seems to adopt it as a trend.

-Which is why we created this list of 20+ things a man should never wear in public.
+Which is why we created this list:

 #1 Too Much Fragrance